developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Platforms

 * Android
-* Zebra Devices Only (Scanners on Symbol Technologies' devices)
+* Zebra devices only (Scanners on Symbol Technologies' devices)

 -----